sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 Guide to the hybrid dynamic stock model for washing machine reuse

 Titel: Does increased circularity lead to environmental sustainability?
-The case of washing machine reuse in Germany (submitted to the Journal of Industrial Ecology)
+The case of washing machine reuse in Germany (submitted to the Journal of Industrial Ecology)	<br /> 	<br />
-Sandra Boldoczki*, Andrea Thorenz, Axel Tuma
-Resource Lab, University of Augsburg, Augsburg, Germany To whom correspondence should be addressed: *) Sandra Boldoczki, Universitaetsstr.
+Sandra Boldoczki*, Andrea Thorenz, Axel Tuma <br /> Resource Lab, University of Augsburg, Augsburg, Germany <br /> <br /> To whom correspondence should be addressed: *) Sandra Boldoczki, Universitaetsstr.
 16, 86159, Augsburg, Germany, sandra.boldoczki@wiwi.uni-augsburg.de